 Following this step, physicians will measure the sleep patterns in their patients and recommend a plan for the following week or so.

-If cognitive behavioral therapy is unsuccessful, physicians might recommend the use of a shared decision-making approach with their patients.
-This should include a thorough discussion about the harms, benefits, and cost of sleep medications.
+If cognitive behavioral therapy is unsuccessful, physicians might recommend the use behavioral sleep medicine part of a shared decision-making approach with their patients.
+This should include a thorough discussion about the harms, benefits, and costs of sleep medications.

 CBT for Your Ultimate Health Sleep – The Verdict